SeduceProject/piseduce_doc/_posts/administration/2021-07-20-manager-installation.md

 ---
 layout: post
-title: PiSeduce Resource Manager Installation
+title: PiSeduce Installation - Episode 3
-subtitle: PiSeduce Services and configuration files
+subtitle: Resource Manager Installation & Configuration
 category: Administration
-index: 3
+index: 4
 ---

 After configuring the PoE switch and the Raspberrys, the next step is to install the PiSeduce